bottlerocket-os/bottlerocket/sources/api/netdog/README.md

 ## Introduction

 netdog is a small helper program for wicked, to apply network settings received from DHCP.
-It generates `/etc/resolv.conf`, generates and sets the hostname, and persists the current IP to file.
+It generates `/etc/resolv.conf`, generates and sets the hostname, and persists the current IP to a file.

 It contains two subcommands meant for use as settings generators:
 * `node-ip`: returns the node's current IP address in JSON format